WIA Youth Activities (17.259)

 Applicant Eligibility

-Under Title I, Sections 112 and 126 of WIA identifies the Governor as the recipient of youth training activities funds.
-For a State to be eligible to receive youth funds, the Governor of the State will submit to the Secretary for consideration by the Secretary, a single State plan that outlines a 5-year strategy for the Statewide workforce investment system.
+Under WIOA, 50 states, Puerto Rico, the District of Columbia, and the outlying areas are identified as the recipients of youth training activities funds.
+For a state to be eligible to receive youth funds, the governor of the state will submit a Unified or Combined State Plan to the Secretary of DOL that outlines a 4-year strategy for the State's workforce development system.

 Beneficiary Eligibility